mbenkek/BATracer_Helper/README.md

 About
 -----
 This is a small Windows app written in C# (dotNET 3.5) for F1 Manager Game [BATracer](http://batracer.com "BATracer").
-It takes weather information, number of laps, desired pitstops and reaction time to race events as input in order to calculate race strategy.
+It takes weather information, number of laps, desired pit stops and reaction time to race events as input in order to calculate race strategy.

 Run
 ---